 SJVC is comprehensively monitoring the COVID-19 situation.
 Please visit the links below for the most current campus availability information as well as resources available to you.

+We’ll continue to remain diligent about temperature checks and other precautions for everyone’s health and safety.
 Distance learning courses will continue to be a part of our education, as we look to ensure appropriate space on campus for social distancing.
-We’ll also remain very diligent about temperature checks and other precautions for everyone’s health and safety.

-If you have any questions, please feel free to reach out to your campus leader.
+Should you have any questions, please reach out to your campus leader.

 San Joaquin Valley College